Varadhu-Sairam/sabarimala-expenses/README.md

 ## 🛠️ Troubleshooting

+### "API URL not configured" error
+- You forgot to update the API_URL in index.html
+- Open index.html, find line 628, and paste your Google Apps Script Web App URL
+- Re-upload to GitHub

-### "Connection failed" error
+### "Connection failed" or data not syncing
 - Make sure you deployed as "Web app" in Apps Script
 - Check "Who has access" is set to "Anyone"
+- Verify the API URL in your index.html is correct
-- Try redeploying: Deploy → Manage deployments → Edit → Deploy
+- Try redeploying: Deploy → Manage deployments → Edit → New version → Deploy

-### Data not syncing
-- Check your internet connection
-- Refresh the page (F5)
-- Make sure everyone is using the same website URL

 ### Can't see Google Sheet data
 - Open your Google Sheet
 - Check if there are "Participants" and "Expenses" sheets
 - They will be created automatically when you add first participant/expense
+- Make sure the Apps Script is authorized (you may need to re-authorize)

+## 🔒 Security & Privacy

+- **Repository**: Private (only you can see the code)
+- **Website**: Public URL but only people you share it with will know about it
+- **Google Sheet**: Private to you - people can't directly access it
+- **API**: Public endpoint but only accepts valid data operations
+- **Data**: All expense data stored securely in your private Google Sheet

 ## 💡 Tips

 - **Mobile Use**: Works great on phones!
 Save the URL to home screen
 - **Offline**: You can view data offline, but need internet to add new items
 - **Backup**: Your Google Sheet is the backup - all data is there
-- **Privacy**: Only people with the link can access
+- **Edit/Delete**: Can edit or delete any expense after adding
 - **Updates**: To update the app, just upload a new `index.html` to GitHub
+- **API Changes**: If you redeploy the Google Script, update the API_URL in index.html

 ## 📊 Example Workflow for Sabarimala Trip